jamestomasino/blog.tomasino.org/content/post/the-case-for-faith-a-journalist-investigates-the-toughest-objections-to-christianity.md

 periodicals, and books.
 He interviews experts in the christian community who have particular familiarity with each question.
-The author then becomes a voice of the questioner, the doubter, and at times the athiest, who argues against christianity with the sense of truth that comes from a person who was indeed once an athiest himself.
+The author then becomes a voice of the questioner, the doubter, and at times the atheist, who argues against Christianity with the sense of truth that comes from a person who was indeed once an atheist himself.

-The authors anticdotes about his own path to faith and the parallels he shared with the book he is authoring is a helpful guide and a binding force to what might have otherwise been disjointed apologetic interviews with top christian leaders.
+The authors antidotes about his own path to faith and the parallels he shared with the book he is authoring is a helpful guide and a binding force to what might have otherwise been disjointed apologetic interviews with top christian leaders.
 As the organizing questions keep the book on